dogweather/forkful/content/en/rust/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-Working with JSON (JavaScript Object Notation) in Rust is about parsing JSON data into Rust data structures and serializing Rust data structures back into JSON.
-Programmers do it to interact with web APIs, configuration files, or any data exchange format where JSON is used due to its lightweight and human-readable format.

 ## How to:
 To work with JSON in Rust, the `serde` crate along with `serde_json` for serialization and deserialization is extensively used.
 First, ensure to include these in your `Cargo.toml`:

 ```toml